Benczus/webCalculatorExercise/README.md

 # WEBAppDev_webShopExercise
-This is the repository for the WEB Application Development practical class.
+This is the repository for the WEB Application Development tutorial.
 The repository will be updated each week with the work done during class.
 If you are planning to visit, please study the previous commits to have a better understanding of the following practical class.